-Be very careful about what, if any, personal information you and your colleagues share via social media.
+Be very careful about what, if any, personal information you share via social media.
 It could be used as part of a spear-phishing attack.
 Cyber attackers will often gather and use such information to devise persuasive and convincing emails.